Outcomes of Undergraduate Research Programs

-E&ER is conducting an ongoing evaluation of three undergraduate research (UR) programs in the biosciences at the University of Colorado at Boulder.
+E&ER has carried out a multi-year evaluation of three undergraduate research (UR) programs in the biosciences at the University of Colorado Boulder.
 The Biological Science Initiative administers two UR programs, UROP and BURST, and partners with the NIH/HHMI Scholars Program for Diversity in the Biosciences.

 The UROP program (Undergraduate Research Opportunities Program) is an established university program for advanced undergraduates.

 The BURST program (Bioscience Undergraduate Research Skills and Training) was designed by the BSI as an introductory research experience

 The NIH/HHMI Scholars Program for Diversity in the Biosciences targets ethnic minority and first-generation, low-income students and offers a multi-year research experience.

 Both quantitative and qualitative data were gathered about students’ gains from their research experiences, the authenticity of their research work, and the quality of mentoring they received.
 Findings demonstrate students' intellectual and professional growth as they gain research experience.

 Thiry, H., Weston, T. J., Laursen, S. L., & Hunter, A.-B. (2012).
 The benefits of multi-year research experiences: Differences in novice and experienced students’ reported gains from undergraduate research.
 CBE Life Sciences Education 11(Fall), 260-272. full article

 Thiry, H. & Laursen, S.L.
 (2011).
 The role of student-advisor interactions in apprenticing undergraduate researchers into a scientific community of practice.
 Journal of Science Education and Technology, published online January 1, 2011.
 DOI 10.1007/s10956-010-9271-2. abstract